BayatGames/android-social-sharing/README.md

 - Supports binary content (such as images)
 - Supports custom mime type
 - Aimed for JNI and native bridge usages
-- Available on Maven Central, Jitpack and GitHub packages
+- Available on Maven Central and GitHub packages

 ## Installation